chrisjpatty/react-dragtastic/README.md

 * `onDrag`: A function which will be called every time the user's cursor moves while dragging.
 * `delay`: An optional int representing the distance in pixels the user's pointer must travel to activate the draggable.
 Defaults to `8`

+Properties available from `dragState`:

+* All the properties listed in the dragState section.
+* `isActive`: A boolean representing if the draggable is currently active.

 ```jsx
 class DraggableZone extends React.Component {
   render() {